For comprehensive details of Adoptive Leave entitlements, refer to Circular 47/2023 (PDF).

-Adoptive leave will be available to permanent, CID holding, fixed term, or non-casual substitute teachers who are adoptive mothers, or sole male adopters.
+Adoptive leave will be available to a permanent, CID holding, fixed term, or non-casual substitute teacher who is a Qualifiying Adopter.

 The leave entitlements of teachers in fixed-term or non-casual substitute contracts will end at the end of their contracts.